 Volunteers are an important and valuable asset to our school community.
 They fulfil many important roles such as listening to students read or accompanying classes on excursions.
-If you are interested in becoming a volunteer in 2017/2018 there are a few regulations that DECD have put in place to keep schools safe.
+If you are interested in becoming a volunteer in 2018 there are a few regulations that DECD have put in place to keep schools safe.

 The first part of the process is to fill in an application for a DCSI police screening certificate.
 The school will cover the cost of this screening through our volunteer program.
 These forms are available from the Front Office.
 The second part of the process is to attend a Reporting Abuse and Neglect (RAN) Training session.
-This session will be run at the school by leadership and takes approximately one hour.
-RAN training is run on a regular basis and will be advertised in the School newsletter.
+RAN training is now available online.
+If required this session will be run at the school by leadership and takes approximately one hour.